catseye/Quylthulg/README.markdown

 There is also an operator `;` which appends one list (the right-hand side) onto the end of another list (the left-hand side.)
-This is probably not strictly necessary, since as we'll see later can probably build something equivalent using `foreach`es and macros, but what the hell, we can afford it.
+This is probably not strictly necessary, since as we'll see later we can probably build something equivalent using `foreach`es and macros, but what the hell, we can afford it.
 Party down.